imagineLife/big-site/content/k8s/intro-to-cloud.md

 ### Check the app
 Find the service `EXTERNAL-IP` addresses for the `result-service` and the `voting-service`: note, they are not shown above but they are present in the GKE.
 Go to those in the browser!!
 Crazy.
 K8s deployed in the cloud.

+## AWS
+Kubernetes can be deployed on AWS.
+A bunch of pre-reqs, though:
+### Pre Requisites
+See [this link](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html) for more deets...

+- AWS Account
+  - I already had one setup! #win
+- EKS Setup
+  - I searched for eks & the service appeared
+  - there's an option to "Add Cluster"
+- Kubectl util on my machine
+  - got that
+- Some AWS "General Knowledge"
+  - config a cluster role for eks
+  - configure an iam role for a node group
+  - config a vpc
+  - config a ec2 key pair used to ssh in to the worker node(s)

+Another post [here](/misc/aws-setup) attempts to get K8s setup in aws.
+The doc does not complete the task.
+AWS is significantly more complex to setup than  GKE.

+## Azure